dambrogia/magento-assessment/readme.md

 ___
 ### How to work on this and submit it?

-Clone the repo (do not fork) and create a branch (`assessment/<your_name>`).
+There are three options for submissions.

+My priority for both options is to keep previous submissions hidden from new candidates.

+It saves me from wiping and recreating the repo after every assessment turned in.

+You can:
+- Clone this repo, remove the `.git` directory create your own repo and send the link to that repo.
+- Fork this repo to a _private_ repository and provide access to your private fork
+- Clone this repo, branch off of master (`git checkout -b assessment/<your-name>`) and push a branch (`git push origin assessment/<your-name>`) to the origin _without making a PR_.

-*_Please do not create a PR._* I can delete branches, I can not delete PRs.
+### _Please do not create a PR on this repository._ I can delete branches, I can not delete PRs.

 Please edit the instructions within the final section of this readme file so I know how to run and test your code.

 This is similar to the process we have for PRs.

-Just to reiterate:

-- **Do not Fork.
-Do not create a PR.
-Create your own branch.
-Push your own branch to the origin.**
-- **I will pull your branch locally to review and delete it on the origin like it never existed.**

 ___
 ### What am I being assessed for?